CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Alternatively, the characters may choose to inquire about another matter, such as the whereabouts of Mountainmaw Castle, Tide Echo Cavern, the identity of the Black Spider, or Hamun Kost's question regarding Old Owl Well (refer to that section).
 Agatha is well-informed and skilled in divination, enabling her to address almost any single question pertaining to the adventure that the characters decide to pose.
 However, the banshee will answer only one question, compelling the characters to select their query carefully.

-#### Awarding Experinece Points
+#### Awarding Skill & Destiny Points

-The characters receive experience points for persuading Agatha successfully to answer a question.
+The characters receive Skill & Destiny Points for persuading Agatha successfully to answer a question.
 If they achieve this, allocate 200 XP equally among the characters.

 ## Old Owl Well